 Kennedy suggests that not enough attention has been paid to controlling the offender.
 Traditional approaches have been victim-focused with a heavy emphasis on helping the victim avoid patterns of abuse, disengage from abusers, and physically removing themselves from abusive settings.
 What if in addition to providing services for the victim we used very focused formal and informal sanctions against the offender?
 Can the domestic violence offender be held accountable with real predictable consequences?
 These are the questions the partnership in High Point has set out to answer.

 Domestic Violence Offender Statistics

-The executive staff of the High Point Police Department has formed a partnership with researchers, practitioners, prosecutors and community; to develop, implement and evaluate a focused deterrence initiative targeted at the chronic domestic violence offender.
+The executive staff of the High Point Police Department has formed a partnership with researchers, practitioners, prosecutors, and the community; to develop, implement and evaluate a focused deterrence initiative targeted at the chronic domestic violence offender.
 Despite the widespread belief that DV is different from other types of violence and is evenly spread across society, research shows it is not.
 Our analysis of 10 years of arrest data tells us the repeat DV offender in High Point has a lengthy criminal history beyond domestic assaults.
 In fact, their criminal histories were similar to the gang and drug offenders notified by the Violent Crime Task Force.
-The DV offenders studied averaged 10 arrests, assaults were the predominant charge but all included assaults other than for DV and 93% were unemployed.
+The DV offenders studied averaged 10 arrests, assaults were the predominant charge but all included assaults other than DV, and 93% were unemployed.
 Since these offenders have rich criminal histories and are known to the criminal justice system they can be identified based on past behavior.
 Once selected an "A" list (the most violent) can be targeted for prosecution and used as examples to the "B" list (those targeted for intervention).
-During a face-to-face intervention / notification, police, prosecutors and community can lay out the levers that will be pulled for future acts of DV.
-Intense tracking and follow through with the victims and the offenders will be necessary to measure impact.
+During a face-to-face intervention/notification, police, prosecutors, and the community can lay out the levers that will be pulled for future acts of DV.
+Intense tracking and follow-through with the victims and the offenders will be necessary to measure impact.